Fishless Cycle ( Aquarium Nitrogen Cycle )

 The second stage of fishless cycle

-Once nitrite appears, it means the fishless cycle has entered the second stage.
-The group of bacteria (those feed on nitrite) will start to grow as well, as they would not start to increase in number until the nitrite appear.
-At this point in fishless cycle, what you should do is to continue adding ammonia on daily basis to keep ammonia concentration at your desired level, while keep testing the water twice a day (once in the morning, once in the evening) to see the changes in ammonia, nitrite, and nitrate.
+Once nitrite appears, it means the fishless cycle has entered the second phase.
+The group of bacteria (those feed on nitrite) will start to grow as well, as they would not begin to increase in number until the nitrite appear.
+At this point in the fishless cycle, what you should do is to continue adding ammonia on a daily basis to keep ammonia concentration at your desired level.
+Keep testing the water twice a day (once in the morning, and once in the evening) to see the changes in ammonia, nitrite, and nitrate.

 The third stage of fishless cycle

-Once the nitrate starts to appear, you should keep constant watch on the PH as well.
-The process of forming nitrate is acidic, and the water buffer will be slowly gone.
+Once the nitrate starts to appear, you should keep a constant watch on the PH as well.
+The process of forming nitrate is acidic, and it will slowly eat away at the water buffer.
 As nitrate increases, PH might drop.
-In my case, the PH of my water suddenly dropped from 8.0 to 5.0, because my water is quite soft with next to no buffer, PH crashed easily.
+In my case, the PH of my water suddenly fell from 8.0 to 5.0, because my water is quite soft with next to no buffer, PH crashed easily.
 It is important to know that the bacteria’s growth will slow down or even be stalled at too low PH.
-Partial water change to keep nitrate in check is needed at this stage.
+You need to do a partial water change to keep nitrate in check at this stage.
 You also need to continue to add a few drops of ammonia every day to make sure the source of ammonia never stops.
 Do not let ammonia drop to 0 for more than a few hours.

-Keep doing the above until the day your tank is able to digest all the ammonia you add daily, with no trace of both ammonia and nitrite.
+Keep doing the above until the day your tank can digest all the ammonia you add daily, with no trace of both ammonia and nitrite.
 That is, if you add 2~3ppm OR 5~6ppm ammonia in the morning, by the time you test the water in the evening, both ammonia and nitrite are 0ppm.
-Then, the fishless cycle is completed!
+Then, the fishless cycle is complete!
 Congratulations!
 You may now safely add fish after some more partial water changes to keep the nitrate low.
-Nitrate concentration is generally safe under 40ppm, however, if you want to stay on the safer side, you can keep it under 20ppm since aiming for lower is always better.
+Nitrate concentration is safe under 40ppm, however, if you want to stay on the safer side, you can keep it under 20ppm since aiming for lower is always better.

 ===

-The advantages of fishless cycle over cycle with fish is quite obvious.
+The advantages of the fishless cycle over cycling with fish is quite obvious.

 First, you will not risk losing any fish to ammonia poisoning.